uclahs-cds/pipeline-call-mtSNV/README.md

 ### 2. Align mtDNA with MToolBox
 ![flowchart_mtoolbox_overview](flowchart_mtoolbox_overview.png)

-So once we have mitochondrial reads extracted we proceed to Mtoolbox which can accept as input raw data or prealigned reads. <sup>3</sup>
+So once we have mitochondrial reads extracted we proceed to MtoolBox which can accept as input raw data or prealigned reads. <sup>3</sup>

 In both cases, reads are mapped/remapped by the mapExome.py script to a mitochondrial reference genome.
 The current pipeline uses the Reconstructed Sapiens Reference Sequence (RSRS).
 Additional information found [here](https://haplogrep.i-med.ac.at/2014/09/08/rcrs-vs-rsrs-vs-hg19/)<sup>4</sup>

-Subsequently, after reads are mapped on the mtDNA reference, the nuclear reference genome is then used to discard Nuclear mitochondrial Sequences (NumtS) and amplification artifacts which might be present.
-The resulting Sequence Alignment/Map (SAM) file is then processed for ins/dels realignment with additional putative PCR duplicates removal.
+Subsequently, after reads are mapped on the mtDNA reference, the nuclear reference genome is then used to discard nuclear mitochondrial sequences (NumtS) and amplification artifacts which might be present.
+The resulting Sequence Alignment Map (SAM) file is then processed for ins/dels realignment with additional putative PCR duplicates removal.
 This step generates a dataset of highly reliable mitochondrial aligned reads.

 ### 3. Call mtSNV with mitoCaller

 While human diploid cells have two copies of each chromosome, human cells can have a varying quantity of mtDNA ranging from 100-10,000 seperate copies.
 Moreover, mtDNA is circular and it is possible to have heterogeneity at the same base within the mtDNA DNA in the same cell.
 This means that the general approaches used for variant calling in nuclear DNA must be modified to take in these additional parameters.

-[mitoCaller](https://doi.org/10.1371/journal.pgen.1005306) is a package which uses a mitochondria specific algorithm to identify mtDNA variants. mitoCaller incorporates sequencing error rates at each base while allowing allele fractions at variant sites to differ across individuals.
-Furthermore, the package estimates the copy number of mtDNA in the cell.<sup>5-6</sup>

-Further literature on the likelihood-based mode, how circularity is handled, and how mtDNA copy number is estimated can be found [here](https://doi.org/10.1371/journal.pgen.1005306)
+[mitoCaller](https://doi.org/10.1371/journal.pgen.1005306) is a is a script which uses a mitochondria specific algorithm to identify mtDNA variants. <sup>5-6</sup> Further literature on the likelihood-based mode, how circularity is handled, and how mtDNA copy number is estimated can be found [here](https://doi.org/10.1371/journal.pgen.1005306)

 ### 4. Convert mitoCaller output with Mito2VCF

-mitoCaller2vcf converts results from mitoCaller to vcf format as the output of mitoCaller is a .tsv file and must be processed to increase legibility.<sup>5</sup>
+mitoCaller2VCF converts results from mitoCaller to VCF format as the output of mitoCaller is a TSV file and must be processed to increase legibility.<sup>5</sup>

 ### 5. Call Heteroplasmy on Paired Samples